 Post Office Fixed Deposit Rates & Post Office scheme

-The post office fixed deposit is also known as time deposit.
+The post office fixed deposit is also known as a time deposit.
 It is convenient and alternative for the fixed deposits provided by the bank.

 The scheme is offered by the Indian postal services, an individual can earn a guaranteed return on the money deposited to a fixed period of time.